 - Standards where have been defined in advance as areas of focus

-- Standards where experience has shown to be particularly prone to errors (refer to IFRS Circular 2)
+- Standards where experience has shown to be particularly prone to errors (refer to Financial Reporting Circular 2)

 - Standards where have been applied / were applicable for the first time